Speedstor/notes/tutorialOS/Chapter1.md

 (gdb) n
  # proceeds to the next statement in the program

+(gdb) countinue
+(gdb) c
+ # continue execution up to the next breakpoint or until termination

 (gdb) step
 (gdb) s
  # steps into a funciton